kaloix/home-sensor/README.md

 # Kaloix Sensor System
 > This project was made with only personal use by me in mind.
-Code is not commentated, probably bad structured and containes German language.
+Code is not commentated, maybe bad structured and the user interface is in German language.

 ## Requirements
 * Python 3.2.3
 * [markdown](https://pythonhosted.org/Markdown/)
 * [matplotlib](http://matplotlib.org/index.html)

-## Sensor
+## Client
 ### Features
-* Import relevant sensors from `config.json`
+* Import relevant sensors from `sensor.json`
 * Collect and parse sensor data using a file system interface
 * Export data as CSV files to folder `csv/`
 * Copy these files to the server, when new data is available